golumb/reliable-downloader/questions.md

 I would add app.config and put url, filename, and potentially a few other paramters in there.

 I would also refactor the cancellation.

+## Update on 13 Sept, 9:38am

+Yesterday evening I disabled my wifi adapter in order to test internet cuts, and discovered, that httpclient gets into a deadlock.
+I could not fix that using client.Timeout or cancelTokenSource.CancelAfter(...).
+I spent two sad hours trying things with it, but no luck.

+This morning, I tried WebClient instead, and that worked.
+It's now tolerating me disabling wifi adapter.

+All the other mentioned items are outstanding